TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: SL2S spectroscopic data

 \section{SL2S spectroscopic data}

-Spectroscopy for 58 SL2S candidates was obtained over several years with the goals of confirming the lensing hypothesis, securing source and deflector redshift, and measuring stellar velocity dispersion.
-Among these candidates, five were confirmed as non-lens, and the other 53 were analyzed by \citet{Sonnenfeld_2013b}.
-In this work, we excluded 6 of these 53 systems due to insufficient instrumental resolution and/or very low SNR, as described below in more detail.
-If multiple spectra were available for a galaxy from the same or different instrument, then we used the one with the highest SNR as our fiducial spectrum.
-We report also the results from the second-best spectra for completeness and we use them to perform a test of systematic errors.
+The spectroscopy for 58 SL2S lens candidates was obtained over several years with the goals of confirming the lensing hypothesis, securing source and deflector redshift, and measuring the stellar velocity dispersion.
+Five of these candidates are not lens systems, and the other 53 were analyzed by \citet{Sonnenfeld13b}.
+In this work, we excluded 6 of these 53 systems because the instrumental resolution was insufficient and/or the S/N was very low, as described below in more detail.
+When multiple spectra were available for a galaxy from the same or different instruments, we used the spectrum with the highest S/N as our fiducial spectrum.
+We also report the results from the second-best spectra for completeness, and we use them to perform a test of systematic errors.

 In this section, we briefly describe the three telescope/instrument setups that yielded the spectra of the galaxies in this sample.
-For specific details of the observations such as observing date, slit width, total exposure, and seeing, etc., check Table~2 in \citet{Sonnenfeld13b}.
+For specific details of the observations, such as observing date, slit width, total exposure, and seeing, we refer to Table~2 in \citet{Sonnenfeld13b}.
+The original HST images of the SL2S lens systems were presented by \citet{Sonnenfeld_2013a} and were later updated with newly acquired observations by \citet{T24} and \citet{William_2025_dinos_2}.